Used BMW 1 Series review: 2011 to 2019 (Mk2) - Engines, performance and drive

 Keen drivers will not be disappointed with the BMW 1 Series.
-In fact, it offers more entertainment than almost any car in this class, thanks to the agility from the rear-wheel-drive layout, powerful engines and a balance of handling prowess and ride quality that rivals can’t match.
-At one stage, a rear-drive Alfa Romeo Giulietta was in the pipeline, but it seems the 1 Series won't have any real competition in this area.
+In fact, it offers more entertainment than almost any car in this class, thanks to the agility from the rear-wheel-drive layout, powerful engines and a balance of handling and comfort that rivals can’t match.

 Choosing one of the sportier trims – especially the M Sport – means you get bigger alloy wheels and firmer suspension.
-These can spoil the ride comfort and make the smallest BMW too stiff over bumpy, uneven roads.
+These can spoil the ride comfort and make the smallest BMW too stiff over bumpy and uneven roads.
 Optional adaptive dampers can help to reduce this effect by allowing the driver to choose a sportier or more comfortable mode, so look out for cars with that option added.

 The steering is speed-sensitive, so it’s light at low speeds for easier parking but weights up when driving quickly to help the 1 Series feel stable and composed, which gives you plenty of confidence for tackling fast corners.
 The optional eight-speed automatic gearbox is extremely good, making smooth and immediate changes, but we still prefer the six-speed manual.
-It’s just such a good gearbox, and it’s easy and enjoyable to use.
+It’s also a great gearbox as it’s easy and enjoyable to use.

 A great thing about the 1 Series is that these enjoyable driving characteristics are not limited to the most powerful models in the range; they apply just as much to the entry-level models.
-The 118i petrol, which has a 1.6-litre engine, takes just 8.5 seconds to go from 0-62mph.
+For example the 118i petrol takes just 8.5 seconds to go from 0-62mph.
 Light, accurate steering and a responsive chassis make enthusiastic driving a pleasure, while the impressive engine refinement and a surprisingly supple ride mean it’s good for long motorway journeys, too.

-The flagship M140i takes over from the M135i and boasts even more serious performance than its predecessor.
-Still using a characterful six-cylinder turbocharged engine, it now produces 335bhp, and like even the fastest BMW saloons, its top speed is limited to 155mph.
-It pulls incredibly hard in any gear, making a terrific noise as it does so, but quietens down nicely at cruising speeds for effortless long-distance trips.
+The flagship M140i and M135i models use a characterful six-cylinder turbocharged engine with more than 310bhp, and like even the fastest BMW saloons, its top speed is limited to 155mph.
+It pulls incredibly hard in any gear, making a terrific noise as it does so, and quietens down nicely at cruising speeds for effortless long-distance trips.

 The 116d feels pretty smooth most of the time, though, with the larger diesel engines only feeling marginally more refined.
-For really muscular performance the 120d or 125d are the ones to go for.
-The 120d has a 2.0-litre diesel engine producing 190bhp.
+For really strong performance the 120d or 125d are the ones to go for.
+The 120d has a 2.0-litre diesel engine producing around 190bhp.
 This means the 120d xDrive (the four-wheel-drive model) can get from 0-62mph in 6.8 seconds and throttle response is much improved.
-The 125d has enough real-world speed to match the best hot hatches: it goes from 0-62mph in 6.3 seconds and pulls really strongly from low speeds.
+The 125d has enough performance to match the best hot hatches: it goes from 0-62mph in 6.3 seconds and pulls really strongly from low speeds.